QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 described in  [Linear Quadratic Control](https://python-intro.quantecon.org/lqcontrol.html) as applied to Ramsey problems in {doc}`Stackelberg problems <dyn_stack>`.

-In particular, we have specified the model in a way that allows us to use linear-quadratic dynamic programming to compute an optimal government plan under a timing protocol in which a government chooses an infinite sequence of money supply growth rates once and for all at time
+We  specify the model in a way that allows us to use linear-quadratic dynamic programming to compute an optimal government plan under a timing protocol in which a government chooses an infinite sequence of money supply growth rates once and for all at time